luizjanela/olympic/README.md

 **2) Competition Athlete Result Add**

 * Appends new Result of an Athlete to a Competition.
+Only if the Competition has not ended.

 * http://localhost/competition/result/add/ [POST]